-On the other side, there has been evidence that CBD can counteract the effects of THC and actually help regulate the symptoms of schizophrenia by reducing the anxiety and paranoia, similarly to antipsychotic drugs.
+On the other side, there has been evidence that CBD can counteract the effects of THC and actually help regulate the symptoms of schizophrenia by reducing anxiety and paranoia, similar to antipsychotic drugs.
 It also seems to improve overall cognitive performance – memory and learning.

 A review of the literature published on CBD and schizophrenia has deducted that CBD treatment could be beneficial in regards to “the environmental, autoimmune, and neuroinflammatory causes of the disorder.”

 They further conclude that “CBD, in particular, may be a safe and effective treatment option for schizophrenia as a primary or adjunctive therapy, supporting both inflammatory causes of schizophrenia and the potential importance of targeting the ECS in treating this poorly understood disease rather than ill-tolerated antipsychotics with debilitating side effects.”